don-bski/WrkFile2Mid/Syxmidi/README.md

 the MIDI device's data response back to syxmidi.
 CLI options for showing and selecting from the available ALSA MIDI devices are also provided.

-This is a C language program with source code incorporated from amidi.c and pmidi.c.
+This is a C language program with some source code leveraged from amidi.c and pmidi.c.
 Refer to the syxmidi.c program header for the build command.
 The archive zipped executable was built on Linux Mint 22.3 Zena.